Picky Eating vs. Eating Disorder: How to Tell the Difference (and When to Seek Help)

 What Is an Eating Disorder?

-Eating disorders are serious mental health conditions that involve disturbances in eating behavior, thoughts, and emotions related to food and body image.
+Eating disorders are serious mental health conditions that involve disturbances in eating behavior, thoughts, emotions, nutrition, body image, or functioning.

 Common eating disorders include:

-Bulimia Nervosa – Cycles of binge eating and compensatory behaviors
+Bulimia Nervosa: cycles of binge eating and compensatory behaviors such as vomiting, laxative misuse, fasting, or excessive exercise

-Binge Eating Disorder – Recurrent episodes of eating large quantities of food with distress
+Binge Eating Disorder: recurrent episodes of eating large amounts of food with distress and a sense of loss of control

-Avoidant/Restrictive Food Intake Disorder (ARFID) – Restriction of food intake not driven by body image concerns, often due to sensory sensitivity, fear of consequences (e.g., choking), or lack of interest in eating
+Avoidant/Restrictive Food Intake Disorder (ARFID): restriction of food intake not driven by body image concerns, often due to sensory sensitivity, fear of consequences such as choking or vomiting, or low interest in eating (American Psychiatric Association, 2022; Hornberger & Lane, 2021)

 Picky Eating vs. Eating Disorder: Key Differences